Building a Simple ReAct Agent with LangChain

 Understanding Agent Execution Trace

 One of the benefits of ReAct agents is their transparency.
-The verbose=True
+The verbose=True flag allows you to see the complete execution trace, revealing:

 - The agent's reasoning process